KhanitthaLyn/KhanitthaLyn/README.md

 # 👋 Hi, I'm Khanittha!

-💻 Backend Engineer learning and building Distributed Systems with Java/Spring Boot.
+💻 Backend Engineer focusing on Microservices & scalable backend architecture (Java/Spring Boot).

 🌍 Preparing to move to Germany in 2026.